The Hunt for Red October (film): Plot

-CIA analyst and former Marine Jack Ryan, after consulting with Vice Admiral James Greer, the Deputy Director of the CIA, briefs government officials on Red October and the threat it poses.
-After learning that the bulk of the Soviet Navy has been deployed to the Atlantic to find and sink the sub, they conclude that Ramius plans a renegade nuclear strike.
-During the briefing, Ryan hypothesizes that Ramius, a native-born Lithuanian widower with few remaining personal ties to the Soviet Union, instead plans to defect to the United States, and National Security Advisor Jeffrey Pelt gives Ryan three days to confirm his theory.
-He is sent to an aircraft carrier in the mid-Atlantic.
-Meanwhile, after some delay, Tupolev also receives orders to intercept and destroy Red October.
+CIA analyst and former Marine Jack Ryan is based in London, but returns to Washington, D.C.
+After consulting with Vice Admiral James Greer, the deputy director of the CIA, Ryan briefs government officials on Red October and the threat it poses.
+Upon learning that the bulk of the Soviet Navy has been deployed to the Atlantic to find and sink the sub, the military staff conclude that Ramius plans a renegade nuclear strike.
+Countering this view, Ryan hypothesizes that Ramius, a native-born Lithuanian widower with few remaining personal ties to the Soviet Union, actually plans to defect with the sub, to the United States.
+National Security Advisor Jeffrey Pelt gives Ryan three days to confirm his theory before the U.S. Navy will be ordered to find and sink Red October.
+Ryan sets out to rendezvous with an aircraft carrier in the mid-Atlantic.

-Due to an unknown saboteur's actions, Red October's caterpillar drive malfunctions during risky maneuvers through a narrow undersea canyon.
-Petty Officer Jones, a sonar technician aboard Dallas, discovers a way to detect Red October using his underwater acoustics software, and Dallas plots an intercept course.
+An unknown saboteur causes Red October's caterpillar drive to malfunction during risky maneuvers through a narrow undersea canyon.
+Aboard Dallas, Petty Officer Ronald "Jonesy" Jones, a sonar technician, discovers a way to detect Red October using his underwater acoustics software, and the boat plots an intercept course.
 After a hazardous mid-ocean transfer, Ryan is able to board Dallas, where he attempts to persuade its captain, Commander Bart Mancuso, to contact Ramius and determine his real intentions.

-The Soviet ambassador informs the U.S. government that Ramius is a renegade and asks for help in sinking Red October.
+The Soviet ambassador informs Pelt that Ramius intends to launch a missile attack on the U.S. and asks for help in sinking Red October.
 That order is sent to the U.S. fleet, including Dallas, which has reacquired the Soviet sub.
 Ryan remains convinced that Ramius plans to defect with his officers and finally convinces Mancuso to contact Ramius and offer assistance.
 Ramius, stunned that the Americans correctly guessed his plan, accepts Mancuso's offer.
-He then stages a nuclear reactor "emergency", ordering the sub to surface and his crew to abandon ship.
+Ramius then stages a nuclear reactor "emergency", ordering the sub to surface and his crew to abandon ship.
 After a U.S. frigate is spotted heading right for them, Ramius submerges, leaving his crew in life rafts.
-Ryan, Mancuso, and Jones board Red October via a rescue sub.
-Docking with Red October, they meet Ramius who requests asylum for himself and his officers.
+Ryan, Mancuso, and Jonesy board Red October via a rescue submarine, at which point Ramius turns over his sub to the Americans and requests asylum for himself and his officers.